Best Ginger Molasses Cookies

 Thanks Nancy!
 I appreciate it!

-These look like cookie perfection!
+These are cookie perfection!
 Perfect for holiday baking!

 Thanks Jessica!